JoeWar99/RetroJam19-PSI/README.md

-Repository hosting the game (still in progress) developed for RetroJam19.
+Repository hosting the game (still in progress) developed for RetroJam2019.
 The theme of the game jam was "Space", and the name of the game is "Personal Space Invader".

+The game was developed using the game engine Godot, and programmed in the engine's standard language GDScript.

 The team: